Take Action TODAY on SB 92 and SB 112!

 How to contact a legislator:

-Click on the links provided or look up the legislator you want to contact.
-Call the number provided.
-You will generally either talk to aid or leave a message.
+Use the contact information provided above, or look up the legislator you want to contact.
+If you’re calling, you will generally either talk to an aid or leave a message.
 Provide your name and where you are calling from.
-Share what bill you are calling to support and why, connecting to your personal story is always more powerful than just stating facts.
-But any support is encouraged!
-Phone calls are often more highly considered by legislators, but you can also email (or do both!)
+Share what bill you are calling to support and why; connecting to your personal story is always more powerful than just stating facts.
+However, any support is encouraged!
+Phone calls are often more highly considered by legislators, but you can also email (or do both).

 Not sure where to start?